fastlane/fastlane/fastlane/docs/Advanced.md

 fastlane run notification message:"My Text" title:"The Title"
 ```

-To get the avaiable options for any action run `fastlane action [action_name]`.
+To get the available options for any action run `fastlane action [action_name]`.
 You might not be able to set some kind of parameters using this method.

 ## Shell interaction